69 °F / 21 °C

-Puerto Cortes, originally named Puerto de Caballos, is a port city located on Honduras' north Caribbean coast, right on Laguna de Alvarado, east of Omoa and north of San Pedro Sula, with a natural bay.
-The city covers a total area of approx 391 km2 (151 ml2) and has a population of around 126,000 people (2015 census).
+Puerto Cortes is a port city located on Honduras' northern Caribbean coast, on Laguna de Alvarado (natural bay) east of Omoa and north of San Pedro Sula.
+The city has population around 130,000.

-- Due to its seaport infrastructure and proximity to United States' seaports on the East Coast and in the Gulf of Mexico, Puerto Cortes was included in CSI (US Container Security Initiative), the first port of the kind in Central America.
+Due to its seaport infrastructure and proximity to USA seaports (East Coast and Gulf of Mexico), Puerto Cortes was included in CSI (US Container Security Initiative) as the first Central American port.
 In the end of 2005, the US government signed an agreement with Honduras and opened US Customs Office in Puerto Cortes.
-Under the agreement, all containers that were exported from the port destined for any United States seaport are checked in Honduras by US Customs officials.
+Under the agreement, all exported to USA containers are checked in Honduras by US Customs officials.

-- Under the Megaport initiative, in March 2007 three Radiation Portal Monitors (RPMs) were already installed in Puerto Cortes by US DOE in order to inspect all containers with destination to the United States, checking for possible radioactive threats.
-On April 2, 2007 they became operative.
+Under the Megaport initiative, in March 2007 three Radiation Portal Monitors (RPMs) were installed in Puerto Cortes to inspect all US-destined containers for possible radioactive threats.
+The system became operational in April 2007.

 Port Puerto Cortes cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Puerto Cortes, Honduras.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.